KafScale/platform/docs/operations.md

 - **TLS** – Brokers and the console ship HTTPS/TLS flags (`KAFSCALE_BROKER_TLS_*`, `KAFSCALE_CONSOLE_TLS_*`).
 Mount certs as secrets via the Helm values and set the env vars to force TLS for client connections.
 - **Network policies** – If your cluster enforces policies, allow the operator + brokers to reach etcd and S3 endpoints and lock everything else down.
 - **Health / metrics** – Prometheus can scrape `/metrics` on the brokers and operator for early detection of S3 pressure or degraded nodes.
-The console also renders the health state for on-call staff.
+The operator exposes metrics on port `8080` and the Helm chart can create a metrics Service, ServiceMonitor, and PrometheusRule.
 - **Startup gating** – Broker pods exit immediately if they cannot read metadata or write a probe object to S3 during startup, so Kubernetes restarts them rather than leaving a stuck listener in place.
 - **Leader IDs** – Each broker advertises a numeric `NodeID` in etcd.
 In the single-node demo you’ll always see `Leader=0` in the Console’s topic detail because the only broker has ID `0`.
 In real clusters those IDs align with the broker addresses the operator published; if you see `Leader=3`, look for the broker with `NodeID 3` in the metadata payload.